dimfeld/website/posts/rust_s3_streaming_upload.md

 This mostly works, but can still fall apart if an especially large buffer arrives, such as if the stream includes a 52MB buffer.
 This one buffer is above the threshold size, so it's enough to trigger an upload, but removing it from the list could leave less than 5MB reserved.

 The solution is to split the buffer.
 We send 47MB to S3 while leaving 5MB left in our buffer list to maintain the minimum reserve requirement.
 Fortunately, the Rust `bytes` crate allows splitting buffers like this via an internally-maintained reference count, so we don’t have to copy all that data around more than necessary.
+(As noted in the callout above, this turns out to not be necessary.)

 With the algorithm figured out, let's take a look at the code.